-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the A6300 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A6300 was succeeded by the Sony A6500.
+Both the SX420 and the A6300 have been discontinued, but can regularly be found used on eBay.
+The SX420 was replaced by the Canon SX430, while the A6300 was followed by the Sony A6500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX420 and the Sony A6300?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.